fushizhe/rulesetwiki/README.md

 <!-- X-lint will suggested that user provided different formats for compatibility -->
 ```

-X-lint will provide a good pattern like:
+A good pattern is like:

 ```html
 <!-- Good Pattern -->